-WABA has a 40-year history of successful advocacy in the D.C. region.
-We depend on our members and supporters to help us demonstrate the need for better bicycling in the District of Columbia; Montgomery, Prince George’s, Fairfax, Arlington counties; and the city of Alexandria.
+WABA has a 50-year history of successful advocacy in the D.C. region.
+We depend on members and supporters like you to help us fight for better bicycling in the District of Columbia; Montgomery, Prince George’s, Fairfax, Arlington counties; and the city of Alexandria.

 Want to take action right now?
 Check out our active action alerts here.
 Read our latest Advocacy Updates here.
 Check out our how-tos on everything from requesting a bike rack to attending public meetings at waba.org/tips.
 Find news, testimony and useful info on our blog.
 There’s always an important public meeting coming up, so find the next one here.
 Chip in a few bucks a month to keep this work going.

 An 881-mile regional trail network: WABA spearheads the Capital Trails Coalition, a collaboration of public and private organizations, agencies, and citizen volunteers working to advance completion of an interconnected network of multi-use trails for metropolitan Washington, DC.
 Learn more about individual trail projects and sign up for updates at capitaltrailscoalition.org, and follow along on Twitter at @TrailsCoalition.
 Are you involved with an organization, business, or agency that wants to help our efforts?
 Reach out to our Trails Coalition Manager, Kalli Krumpos (firstname.lastname@example.org) to learn about joining the Capital Trails Coalition!

 A network of protected bike lanes and other low-stress, on-street Infrastructure: We know that our streets get safer when we organize with our neighbors and demand better places to bike.
 Our District-wide campaign takes a ward by ward, street by street approach to building support for building the low stress network across DC.
 Get involved in a campaign at waba.org/network